 - Consensus guideline on the medication management of adults with swallowing difficulties.

-- Guidelines for tablet crushing and administration via enteral feeding tubes.
+- NEEMMC guidelines for tablet crushing in patients with swallowing difficulties.
 Colchester Hospital University NHS Foundation Trust, NHS North East Essex.